 Mardin Fortress

-• Mardin Castle is a 3,000 year old defensive fortification in the city of Mardin, Turkey.
+• Mardin Castle is a 3,000-year-old defensive fortress in the city of Mardin, Turkey.

-• Mardin Castle is standing on the hill dominating the old town and crowned with superb stonework.
-It was founded more than 3000 years ago and became the point around which the city began to grow.
-The castle even gave the modern name to the city.
-In the time of the Roman Empire it was known as Marida (Merida).
-This name can be translated as “fortress” from Neo-Aramaic language.
-Over time the name Marida has transformed to Mardin.
+• It stands on a hill overlooking the old town, built with impressive stonework.
+More than 3,000 years ago, it was the central point around which the city grew.
+The castle even gave the city its modern name.
+During the time of the Roman Empire, it was known as Marida (Merida), meaning “fortress” in Neo-Aramaic language.
+Over time, Marida became Mardin.

-• The castle you can see at the present time was constructed in 975-976 on the hill by the Hamdanis.
-It is 1200 m above sea and has a length of 1000 m and a width of between 30 and 150 m.
-It is clear from the reports of travellers who came to Mardin at different periods that there were many additions inside the castle including storage barns, wells and bathhouses.
-The castle known as the “Eagle’s Nest” due to its protected position, has six gates formerly.
+• The current castle was built in 975-976 on the hill by the Hamdanis.
+It sits 1200 meters above sea level, with a length of 1000 meters and a width ranging from 30 to 150 meters.
+Historical reports mention various additions inside the castle over time, including storage areas, wells, and bathhouses.
+Known as the “Eagle’s Nest” due to its strategic position, the castle used to have six gates.

-• Today, the Mardin castle is in a sad plight and needs restoration.
-It is closed to the public because there is a military base with a large NATO radar inside on the territory of the castle.
-In 2012 officials of the ruling Justice and Development Party (AKP) said they hoped to open the Mardin castle to tourism eventually.
-But six years later the situation has not changed.
-So I don’t have my own photos and videos from the castle but found some others.
+• Today, Mardin Castle is in need of restoration.
+It’s closed to the public because there’s a military base with a large NATO radar inside.
+In 2012, officials from the ruling Justice and Development Party (AKP) hoped to open the castle to tourism, but as of six years later, the situation remains the same.
+So, personal photos and videos from the castle are unavailable, but others may have captured its beauty.

 Tagged as: Heritage Sites